romandunets/react-redux-skeleton/README.md

 ## Getting Started

-To get you started you can simply clone the react-redux-skeleton repository and install the dependencies:
+To get you started you can simply clone the react-redux-skeleton repository and install the dependencies.

 ### Prerequisites